 The Greens, who left Hollande’s coalition in 2014 when he appointed a relative centrist, Manuel Valls, as prime minister, are back.
 Three of their members got cabinet posts, including party leader Emmanuelle Cossé.

 Jean-Marc Ayrault, Valls’ predecessor, also returns.
-He replaces Laurent Fabius as foreign minister whom Hollande nominated to the job of president of the Constitutional Council.
+He replaces Laurent Fabius as foreign minister whom Hollande nominated to the job of president of the al Council.

 Jean-Michel Baylet, leader of the socially liberal Radical Party of the Left and one of Hollande’s competitors in the Socialist Party’s 2011 primary, was named minister of territorial development.